 Press & Media Kit

-This page is designed for journalists, editors, producers, and researchers reporting on Chad Eugene Willis, Plus Brand Industries Inc., Agua Plus and related entities.
+This page is designed for journalists, editors, producers, and researchers reporting on Chad Eugene Willis, Plus Brand Industries Inc., AGUA Plus and related entities.

 It provides a concise overview, key angles, core facts, and direct links into deeper documentation so that coverage can be accurate, sourced, and legally robust.
-This site is an independent public-record and whistleblower archive; it is not affiliated with Plus Brand, Agua Plus, or any related company.
+This site is an independent public-record and whistleblower archive; it is not affiliated with Plus Brand, AGUA Plus, or any related company.

 Important: This kit is a guide, not a script.
 You are responsible for your own editorial decisions, legal review, and fact-checking.
 Where items are allegations rather than adjudicated findings, they are framed as such and supported by available documentation.